danidee10/danidee10.github.io/_posts/django/2018-03-12-realtime-django-6.markdown

 The endpoint for refreshing tokens in `djoser` is `/jwt/refresh` but that's very easy to guess.
 We can change it to something more obscure to make it difficult to discover. *This is security by Obfuscation.* We're just making it harder for attackers to find the endpoint for refreshing tokens.
 Even if they use a bruteforcing software like [DirBuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project) It can take them weeks (Even months) to get the link.

-The first thing to do is to enable the refresh functionality by setting
+The first thing to do is to enable the refresh functionality and increase the expiration time by the following settings:

 {% highlight python %}
+# djangorestframework-jwt settings
-JWT_ALLOW_REFRESH = True
+JWT_AUTH = {
+    'JWT_ALLOW_REFRESH': True,
+    'JWT_EXPIRATION_DELTA': timedelta(minutes=30)
+}
 {% endhighlight %}

 Now update `urls.py` to include the link: